dhyeynala/pet-voice-notes/CONTRIBUTING.md

-# 🤝 Contributing to PetPulse
+# Contributing to PetPulse

 Thank you for your interest in contributing to PetPulse!
-This document provides guidelines and information for contributors.
+This document provides guidelines and information for contributors to this AI-powered pet health management platform.

-## 🚀 Quick Start
+## Quick Start

 1. **Fork** the repository
-2. **Clone** your fork: `git clone https://github.com/YOUR_USERNAME/final_github.git`
+2. **Clone** your fork: `git clone https://github.com/YOUR_USERNAME/petpulse.git`
 3. **Create** a feature branch: `git checkout -b feature/amazing-feature`
 4. **Make** your changes
 5. **Test** your changes: `python -m pytest`